MicrosoftDocs/powerbi-docs.pt-pt/powerbi-docs/create-reports/power-bi-report-filter.md

 ## <a name="improved-filters-pane-accessibility"></a>Acessibilidade melhorada do painel Filtros

-Melhorámos a navegação do teclado no novo painel Filtros.
+Melhorámos a navegação do teclado no painel Filtros.
 Pode percorrer todas as partes do painel Filtros e utilizar a tecla de contexto no seu teclado ou Shift+F10 para abrir o menu de contexto.

 ![Acessibilidade do painel Filtros](media/power-bi-report-filter/power-bi-filter-accessible.png)